-Just like out of a storybook.
-I was flying among the trees of the rainforest during the day and seeking shelter in our tree house at canopy level come night.
+It was just like out of a storybook.
+I was flying among the trees of the rainforest during the day and seeking shelter in our treehouse at canopy level come night.
 Even the images I saw before embarking on this experience couldn’t do it justice.
 It was an experience I will forever try to match.
 An experience I don’t know if I can ever quite match.
 A journey they call, “The Gibbon Experience.”

 It takes place in the Bokeo Nam Kan National Park, located in Northern Laos.
-Equipped with local guides you are given access to an extensive network of zip line cables allowing you to explore the rainforest in the most raw and personal way.
-At night you retreat back to your tree house hundreds of feet in the air, fall asleep to a soundtrack of mysterious and enthralling noises coming from neighborouring trees and wake at dawn hoping to catch a glimpse of the gibbons.
+Equipped with local guides you are given access to an extensive network of zip line cables allowing you to explore the rainforest in the rawest and personal way.
+At night you retreat back to your treehouse hundreds of feet in the air, fall asleep to a soundtrack of mysterious and enthralling noises coming from neighbouring trees and wake at dawn hoping to catch a glimpse of the gibbons.

 The gibbons were once thought to be extinct and in 1997 were discovered to be living in Northern Laos for many generations.
 It is not guaranteed that you will spot one while visiting their home but my group was lucky enough to see a small family of them on our last day there.

 The funds received by the Gibbon Experience are to be reinvested to protect the rainforest, replacing an industry once fueled by poaching, logging and slash and burn farming.

 It is in groups of about eight that you are taken to the Bokeo reserve, but only two other people joined us on our adventure — a young couple from Australia who we met the morning of departure at the main office.
 Registration for the Gibbon experience can be done online or like we did, at their office in Houayxay (pronounced “way sigh”).
 It is a small town with the office located on the main road, just north of the immigration checkpoint on the side of the street closest to the Mekong River.